 - Increase your excess, reducing your insurance company’s liability

 - Purchase a less powerful vehicle

 When you approach 70, you will receive correspondence from the DVLA asking you to conduct a self-assessment.
-The self-assessment form will include questions about your health, fitness and eyesight.
+The self-assessment form will include questions about your health, fitness, medical conditions and eyesight.
 You will need to renew your licence every three years, but there is no requirement for any medical examinations.

 Car insurance cover for over 80s